 - These colours are indicative only and may vary from the actual paint colours. - Places Victoria recommends that purchasers inspect actual paint colours prior to making any selection. - Use Dulux and/ or Taubmans Colour Range or similar, equivalent paints from other companies. - Windows should avoid heavy tinting or mirror-like finishes.

 Primary Material

-- Rendered or bagged sheeting Face brick
+- Rendered or bagged masonry Rendered or bagged sheeting

 Secondary Materials